 I want to share this experiment as it cooks on the hob, so I'll intermittently update you here.

-I believe we will make the most of our creative potential by feeding ourselves a little quiet writing time and spending it lost among words.
+We will make the most of our creative potential by feeding ourselves a little quiet writing time and spending it lost among words.
 Selfishly, I want to write more and encourage those in the same position as me to do the same.

 The club is free, of course, so reply to this email and get involved! x